paulharwood/TechWales/README.md

-# Creating a tech friendly Wales in the light of the EU referendum
+# (DRAFT) Creating a tech friendly Wales in the light of the EU referendum

 ## An open letter to the UK and Welsh Governments